Crediteur/Neural-Style-Transfer-for-Video/README.md

 # Local URL: http://localhost:xxxx
 ```

-If you have a powerful Nvidia GPU, download necessary cuDNN and CUDA drivers to speed up rendering time.
+If you have a compatible Nvidia GPU, download necessary cuDNN and CUDA drivers to speed up rendering time.
 Run `cuda.py` to check if viable GPU is enabled.

 ## Installation